-If you need inspiration on where to travel in 2020, then look no further – Rough Guides’ new book reveals 100 of the most extraordinary places to visit in the world – the ultimate travel bucket list.
+If you need inspiration on where to travel next year, then look no further – Rough Guides’ new book reveals 100 of the most extraordinary places to visit in the world – the ultimate travel bucket list.

-The Rough Guide to the 100 Best Places on Earth is being published on 1st September and is filled with spectacular photography sure to fill you with wanderlust.
+The Rough Guide to the 100 Best Places on Earth is filled with spectacular photography sure to fill you with wanderlust.
 If you can’t wait that long, read on for a sneak peek of the book, which you can order now!